wdidada126/langnote/编译原理笔记/BNF.md

-The "Backus-Naur Form" (**[BNF](http://bnf-for-java.sourceforge.net/AboutBNF/AboutBNF.html)**) is a simple yet powerful meta-language.
+The "Backus-Naur Form" ([BNF](http://bnf-for-java.sourceforge.net/AboutBNF/AboutBNF.html)) is a simple yet powerful meta-language.
 It is a *context-free* grammar that defines syntax rules in terms of terminal characters (the content of the source text) and non-terminal elements (the syntax of the source language).
 BNF supports alternative definitions and recursion.

-**[Extended BNF](http://bnf-for-java.sourceforge.net/AboutBNF/AboutExtendedBNF.html)** conforms to the International Standard [ISO-14977](http://www.iso.org/iso/en/CatalogueDetailPage.CatalogueDetail?CSNUMBER=26153&ICS1=35&ICS2=60&ICS3=).
+[Extended BNF](http://bnf-for-java.sourceforge.net/AboutBNF/AboutExtendedBNF.html) conforms to the International Standard [ISO-14977](http://www.iso.org/iso/en/CatalogueDetailPage.CatalogueDetail?CSNUMBER=26153&ICS1=35&ICS2=60&ICS3=).
 The improved language is expressive and easy to use.

-**[BNF for Java](http://bnf-for-java.sourceforge.net/)** implements Extended BNF as a working compiler and parser, providing command-line tools, as well as the complete Java API.
+[BNF for Java](http://bnf-for-java.sourceforge.net/) implements Extended BNF as a working compiler and parser, providing command-line tools, as well as the complete Java API.
 BNF for Java implements context, and allows you to add your own powerful *extensions*, such as custom code generation, or database lookup during parsing.

-The **[BNF for Java Project](http://sourceforge.net/projects/bnf-for-java/)**, hosted on [SourceForge](http://sourceforge.net/), is an open-source, community-based team project.
+The [BNF for Java Project](http://sourceforge.net/projects/bnf-for-java/), hosted on [SourceForge](http://sourceforge.net/), is an open-source, community-based team project.
 The goal is to deliver this useful technology to the world's community of programmers.